joan-gomara/Droptrip/README.md

 # Droptrip v0.83

-A game for the final degree project at the Open University of Catalonia (UOC). \
+A game for the final degree project at the Open University of Catalonia (UOC).
-flat style.

 ## Changelog